momopranto/BTHS-Cybersecurity-Club/2015-16/Workshops/Week2/README.md

   - usually configured for a specific purpose

 ###Linux vs. Windows Servers
-Linux acts a much more convinient service; while windows serves require restarts for updates and to modify programs (installing/uninstalling), Linux rarely requires restarts.
+Linux acts a much more convinient service; while windows servers require restarts for updates and to modify programs (installing/uninstalling), Linux rarely requires restarts.
 Linux also offers greater stability and security, and is free!

 ###Virtual Machines
 * Flexibility
-  - Hosted on remote servers, running in a window on your screen; allows you to experiment with different operating systems.
+  - Are hosted on remote servers and run in a window on your screen
+  - Allow you to experiment with different operating systems.
 * Safety
-  - Great for cyber security excercises, acts kinda like insurance; if you get a virus on a VM, it's not problem, and doesn't affect your actual machine
+  - Great for cyber security excercises, act like insurance; if you get a virus on a VM, it's not problem since it doesn't affect your actual computer.
 * Cross OS interaction
-  - Can use different operating systems; allows you to use software only available to certain OS
+  - Allow you to use software only available on certain operating systems.

 ###LUI vs. GUI: User Interfaces
 A user interface is where humans and machines interact.